| | |

 Easter Market's drinks hut | |

-Outdoor shopping is so much nicer with a hot mulled wine or cold beer in your hand!
+Outdoor shopping is so much nicer with a cup of mulled wine or a cold beer in hand! |

 | |